What Are Fix and Flip Loans in California?

 Labor cost management involves building relationships with reliable contractors and understanding local market rates for different trades.
 Quality work often costs more initially but improves sale prices and reduces delays.

-The industry standard approach: Most California fix & flip lenders offer 75% of purchase price, requiring you to provide 25% down payment plus renovation costs.
+The industry standard approach: Most California fix and flip lenders offer 75% of purchase price, requiring you to provide 25% down payment plus renovation costs.
 Some lenders finance renovation separately, but you still need substantial cash for acquisition.

 The myth: “You can’t flip houses with no money down.”
 This statement assumes single-property collateral only.